Montserrat College of Art: Academics

+Montserrat College of Art offers Bachelor of Fine Arts degrees.
+Montserrat College of Art's acceptance rate is 90% (2024).

-The school has study abroad programs for its students in Niigata, Japan, and in Mallorca, Spain.
+The school has study abroad programs for its students in Niigata, Japan, Ballyvaughan, Ireland, and Mallorca, Spain.
 Additionally, the school offers continuing education courses and workshops in such subjects as painting and photography.

 Campus

 The Montserrat College of Art is located in downtown Beverly.
-The small campus includes the central Hardie Building on 23 Essex Street, a classroom, gallery, studio, and office space building on 248 Cabot Street, and apartment-style residence halls.
+The small campus includes the central Hardie Building on 23 Essex Street, a classroom, gallery, studio, and office space building on 248 Cabot Street, a full equipped sculpture shop & digital fabrication studio at 301 Cabot Street, and apartment-style residence halls.
 In 2009, the Helena J. Sturnick Student Residence Village was opened.
-As of 2016, the college campus consists of a total of twelve academic and residential buildings.
+As of 2024, the college campus consists of a total of fourteen academic and residential buildings.

-The school is home to six public galleries, which are free to the public: the 301 Gallery; the Bare Gallery; the Carol Schlosberg Gallery; the Founders Gallery; the Montserrat Gallery; and the President's Office Gallery.
+The school is home to six public galleries, which are free to the public: the Frame 301 Gallery; the Bare Gallery; the Carol Schlosberg Gallery; the Founders Gallery; the Montserrat Gallery; and Library Gallery.
 The spaces exhibit a variety of works by international, national, regional, and local artists.
 Past exhibitions have featured artists such as Clint Baclawski, Hunter Cole, Jess T. Dugan, Sally Heller, Yun-Fei Ji, Valeri Larko, Derek Lerner, Vanessa Platacis, Cynthia von Buhler, Leigh Wiener, and David H. Wells.

 The Paul M. Scott Library is part of the North of Boston Library Exchange consortium.